ZcashFoundation/zebra/book/src/dev/crate-owners.md

 When an individual owner leaves the foundation, they should be [replaced with another individual owner](https://doc.rust-lang.org/cargo/reference/publishing.html#cargo-owner).

+New crate owners should go to [crates.io/me](https://crates.io/me) to accept the invitation, then they will appear on the list of owners.

 Here are some example commands for changing owners:

 To change owners of deleted/placeholder Zebra crates: